 Please take a look at this detailed guide on Solana website: https://docs.solana.com/running-validator.

 All Consumer Personal Information is encrypted in transit via HTTPS.
 You can see our secure certificate by clicking the lock icon in your browser location bar.
 We also encrypt all Personal Information at rest when it is stored within our database.

 It's based on commission rate.
 100% commission means that you are not looking for delegations, so we mark you as "private".
 Private validators are always assigned with total score 0, despite their performance.

 Why do I see withdrawer warning next to my validator?

 It informs visitors that your validator identity matches the withdraw authority on your vote account.
 It is a serious security risk, eg. if someone hacks into your validator, they can steal from the vote account.
-Keep the withdraw authority key offline to minimize the risk.
+Keep the withdraw authority key offline or in a multisig to minimize the risk.
 Once you fix it, the warning will be taken off automatically within few hours.

 Why do I see admin warning warning next to my validator?